Gottfried Helnwein: Career and education

-In 2013 the Albertina Museum in Vienna organized a retrospective of Helnwein's work.
+In 2013, the Albertina Museum in Vienna organized a retrospective of Helnwein's work.
 The show was seen by 250,000 visitors and was the most successful exhibition of a contemporary artist in the history of the Albertina.

-Work
+Notable works

 Helnwein is part of a tradition going back to the 18th century, to which Messerschmidt's grimacing sculptures belong.
 One sees, too, the common ground of his works with those of Arnulf Rainer and Hermann Nitsch, two other Viennese, who display their own bodies in the frame of reference of injury, pain, and death.
 And one sees how this fascination with body language goes back to the expressive gesture in the work of Egon Schiele.

 The Child

-Helnwein's early work consists mainly of hyper-realistic watercolors, depicting wounded children, as well as photographs and performances – often with children – in public spaces.
+Helnwein's early work consists mainly of hyperrealistic watercolors, depicting wounded children, as well as photographs and performances – often with children – in public spaces.
 The bandaged child became the most important figure next to the artist himself allied with him in his actions: the embodiment of the innocent, defenceless individual at the mercy of brute force.

 Art historian Peter Gorsen specified the relation between Helnwein's work and Viennese Actionism.

 In 2004, The Fine Arts Museums of San Francisco organized the first one-person exhibition of Gottfried Helnwein at an American Museum: "The Child, works by Gottfried Helnwein" at the California Palace of the Legion of Honor.

 The show was seen by almost 130,000 visitors and the San Francisco Chronicle quoted it the most important exhibition of a contemporary artist in 2004.
 Steven Winn, Chronicle Arts and Culture critic, wrote: "Helnwein's large format, photo-realist images of children of various demeanors boldly probed the subconscious.
 Innocence, sexuality, victimization and haunting self-possession surge and flicker in Helnwein's unnerving work".